- Five-time Grammy Nominated Pianist Ursula Oppens to Perform at HSU

 - Notification of travel funding allocation will occur no later than Friday, September 14th

 EARLY Travel Funding Request AY 2018/19 - (CLOSED)

 - For professional or program travel occurring July 1st - October 31st.

-- Deadline for submission is Friday, May 18th
+- DEADLINE for request submission was Friday, May 18th

 Important Travel Information

 - All university-related travel during official workdays* must be approved prior to departure, even if the travel does not involve additional expense to the state; i.e., reimbursement expense beyond the salary of the person traveling (zero-cost travel).